benchristel/process-to-processes/src/SoftwareDevelopment/Forces.md

 It's common to speak of software "requirements", as if our to-do list were set in stone and absolutely everything on it must get done.
 But in reality, few software products have such hard requirements.
-Usually, we are in a situation where some to-do items are more important than others, and time and money are limited.
-To avoid over-spending on unimportant items, the members of a {{link BalancedTeam}} constantly renegotiate the {{link Team/Scope "scope"}} of the project—see {{link Team/NegotiateScope "negotiating scope"}}.
+Usually, we are in a situation where some to-do items are more important than others — {{link StackRankedPriorities}} — and time and money are limited.
+To avoid over-spending on less important items, the members of a {{link BalancedTeam}} constantly renegotiate the {{link Team/Scope "scope"}} of the project — see {{link Team/NegotiateScope "negotiating scope"}}.

 Therefore, it is useful to think of software as being shaped by **forces** instead of "requirements".
 A force is a soft constraint that pushes the {{link SoftwareSystem system}} to develop in a certain direction.
 Not all forces are equally strong—they have a magnitude.
 Forces can push in the same direction and add together, or they can oppose each other and cancel out.

-Just as in Newtonian mechanics, a system changes as long the forces acting on it do not sum to zero.
+A system changes as long the forces acting on it do not sum to zero.
+If the forces sum to zero, the system will .
+Another way of viewing this is that any stable structures that emerge in the system are there because they effectively balance the forces currently acting on them.

 Examples of forces: